acrcloud/acrcloud_scan_files_python/README.md

 "-c" ---- set the config file path.

 "-w" ---- results with duration.
 (1-yes, 0-no), you must set offset config for your access key, pls contact support@acrcloud.com

+"-od" ---- set the directory to save the results
  ```
  If you want to change scan interval or you want to set recognize range,you can add some params
  Example: